-Studies show that sleep loss makes you less capable of turning down junk food.
+Studies show that sleep loss makes you of turning down junk food.

 “Over time, high stress caused by less sleep affects mood further,” said Dr. Gail Saltz, an associate professor of psychiatry at the New York-Presbyterian Hospital, Weill-Cornell School of Medicine.
 “So long-term depression can be an issue.
 High stress causes release of cortisol, and this in turn takes a toll on the body via high blood pressure and cognitive decline.”